netmatrixtech/homebridge-dahua-gate-release/README.md

 Restart the plugin
 Enable to Child Bridge
 Scan the QR in the Home app by adding a new accessory.
-Button should now appear within the Home app or you can control via Siri.
+Button should now appear within the Apple Home app or you can control via Siri.

+## Addition information
-NOTE: The gate/door will default to showing a 'Locked' and switch to 'Unlock' temporarily for 20 seconds (default) before reverting back to a locked state.
-You can disabled relocking if necessary.
+The gate/door button will default to showing a 'Locked' state and switch to 'Unlocked' temporarily for the number of unlock seconds you define in the plugin before reverting the button back to a virtual locked state.
+Align the unlock duration in set in the Intercom to the unlock duration within the plugin.
+You can also disable relocking of the virtual butotn if necessary by entering '0' (zero) unlock duration.

 ```json
 {